 I’ve written on failure before.
-I will write on it again.
+I will write about it again.
 It’s something I’m good at (failing that is).
 I write on failing because I need the reminder that there are two options when we fail.
 Option A) stay down, option B) get back up.
 I am not good at getting back up.
 So I’m writing this to myself and if it helps more than just me great, but if it is something that just I return to, something that keeps me going, then it has served its purpose.

 Brian this is what happens when you get back up:

 1) You redefine yourself!

 Too often you have named yourself after what you have not done well, where you chose to walk away, and by the times you just gave up.
-When you return to your mess and choose to clean it up you can no longer call your self a quitter, a failure, or a someone who does not finish.
+When you return to your mess and choose to clean it up you can no longer call yourself a quitter, a failure, or someone who does not finish.
 When you choose to fight through the difficulties you become a finisher, a winner, a person of your word.

 2) You become worth investing in.

 If failure no longer defines you then you now become moldable.
 Even though it feels like the only thing others see is when we fall down they see when you get back up, and back up again, and again.
 Those are the types of people you choose to bring on your journey, don’t you think that others want the same people around them?
 Don’t you think that other people want to know that you are worth their time and their investment?
 Be worth investing in, get back up when you fall.

 3) You are worth following.